Julie789/Team3Inquisitors/backgroundResearchReport/backgroundResearchReport.md

 ![Repository](https://upload.wikimedia.org/wikipedia/commons/8/86/Scallop_lifecycle.png)

 After this stage, larvae develop foot and byssus gland that secretes threads that are used to attach to hard surfaces and this stage is the pediveliger stage.
 Spat bags are used in harvesting scallops at this stage of their life.
 Spat mesh bags are not selective and collecting any floating larvae which could include anything from scallops to muscles to clams.
 The Spat bags are shown in the picture below.
-Each bag could collect upwards 500 scallops along with other species.(Hart, D., & Chute, A. S. (2004).)
+Each bag could collect upwards 500 scallops along with other species.
+(Hart, D., & Chute, A. S. (2004).)

 ![Repository](https://upload.wikimedia.org/wikipedia/commons/0/03/Spat_bag.png)

 The sexes in the sea scallops are separate unlike some members of scallop family which are simultaneous hermaphrodites where both sexes in the same individual, and a few are protandrous hermaphrodites where males when young then switching to female.
-Gender in sea scallops can be identified by the color of gonads as red for females and white for males.(Hart, D., & Chute, A. S. (2004).)
+Gender in sea scallops can be identified by the color of gonads as red for females and white for males.
+(Hart, D., & Chute, A. S. (2004).)

 ##### Growth

-Offshore scallops feed on phytoplankton and resuspended organic material.
+Offshore scallops feed on phytoplankton and suspended organic material.
 Phytoplankton appears necessary to meet scallop energetic demands, although seaweed detritus may be an important food supplement in nearshore environments.
 A study by Pilditch and Grant indicated that food concentration plays an important role than temperature in controlling growth rates for 2-year old scallops.
-Along with temperate and food other characteristics of a habitat that effect scallop growth are salinity, currents and prey.(Hart, D., & Chute, A. S. (2004).)
+Along with temperate and food other characteristics of a habitat that effect scallop growth are salinity, currents and prey.
+(Hart, D., & Chute, A. S. (2004).)

-To understand future impacts on sea scallops a study identified four major areas of interest, 1) Ocean acidification, 2) future climate scenario that includes economic development, 3) fishery management scenarios, and 4) future fuel costs.
-By increased levels of CO2, the low impacts would be reduction in larval survival and high impacts are that the shell thickness could be reduced putting the scallops at risk with predators.
-The second area of interest is the economic development that would impact the scallop pricing.
-With increasing fuel costs it could come up to 80% of scallop boat operating costs.
+A research recognized four main regions of concern to know future effects on sea scallops:
+  1) Ocean acidification
+  2) future climate scenario that includes economic development
+  3) fishery management scenarios
+  4) future fuel costs.

 (Rheuban JE, Doney SC, Cooley SR, Hart DR (2018))

+The small effects of enhanced CO2 concentrations would be a decrease in larval survival, and elevated effects would result in a decrease in shell density, placing the scallops at risk with predators.
+The second region of concern is the economic development that would affect the pricing of scallops.
+Increasing fuel expenses could result in up to 80% of the working expenses of the scallop ship.
+(Rheuban JE, Doney SC, Cooley SR, Hart DR (2018))

 The process where increased amount of atmospheric carbon dioxide concentration reduces ocean pH and calcium carbonate saturation state is called ocean acidification.
-This process has negative impacts on acquaculture all over the world.
-Their multi-stage life-cycle is impacted significantly.
-Many species have shown incresed larval mortality rate also deformalities have been observed in survived larvae.
-Based on economic viability and stock biomass, the IAM forecasts fisheries yield and economic benefits under future conditions and the model is depicted below.
-Red arrows indicate connections between submodels, black arrows indicate population submodel, green arrows indicate decision-making and socio-economic submodel.
+This method has adverse effects throughout the globe on aquaculture.
+Their life-cycle of multiple stages is considerably affected.
+Many species also showed a higher rate of larval mortality in survived larvae.
+The IAM forecasts fishing yields and financial advantages under future circumstances based on financial viability and inventory biomass, and the model is shown below.
+Red arrows indicate sub-model associations, black arrows indicate sub-model population, green arrows show decision-making and sub-model socio-economic.
 (Rheuban JE, Doney SC, Cooley SR, Hart DR (2018))

 ![Repository](https://upload.wikimedia.org/wikipedia/commons/0/0a/Scallop_environment_impacts.png)